Preserving Your Vision From the Silent Thief of Sight

 Glaucoma is one of America’s most common eye diseases, affecting almost 3 million people.
 However, there are numerous ways our team can help preserve your eye health in the face of glaucoma.

 Dr. El-Hag is an optometric glaucoma specialist with extensive experience in the area, making her your trusted eye doctor when it comes to preserving your vision.
-At Sphinx Eye Care, we rely on specialized technology, including the Zeiss visual field test, which allows us to effectively diagnose and manage glaucoma progression.
+At Sphinx Eye Care, we rely on specialized technology, including the Zeiss visual field test, and Zeiss OCT, which allow us to effectively diagnose and manage glaucoma progression.

 All you have to do to get help is come in for an eye exam.
 Book your appointment today, and let our team help protect your vision.

 Glaucoma isn’t just one disease, but several—each with unique characteristics that can change its severity and development time.
 However, one characteristic they all share is that glaucoma affects your optic nerve.

 Your optic nerve is responsible for transporting the information your retina receives to your brain, bringing you the sight you’re using right now to read this.
 In most cases, glaucoma doesn’t have immediate symptoms, and it can progress for years without your knowledge.
 By the time you notice symptoms, you may already have permanent vision loss.

 The key to preserving your eyes from glaucoma is having regular eye exams.
 During your eye exam, we’ll use comprehensive technologies to search for glaucoma symptoms.
 From here, we can tailor a management plan to best suit your needs.

 Most types of glaucoma can occur when your intraocular pressure (IOP) rises over time, but some versions of glaucoma may not affect your IOP at all.
 To ensure we get a full picture of your eye health, we’ll examine your optic nerve and measure your IOP levels.